THE ETERNAL SPRING ORDER

 The Eternal Spring Order was founded to return again and again to the ground of practice itself — to a Zen that is alive, inclusive, compassionate, and actively engaged with the world as it is.
 Rooted within the Sōtō Zen tradition, the Order emphasizes embodiment over belief, relationship over ideology, and awakening expressed through daily life and service.

-All priests ordained within One River Zen are members of the Eternal Spring Order and are required to take the Vows of Distinction.
+All priests ordained the Eternal Spring Order and are required to take the Vows of Distinction.
 These vows are not symbolic promises or aspirational ideals.
 They are living commitments meant to guide how we walk, teach, serve, and relate to others — moment by moment, in the midst of this very world.

 What follows are the Vows of Distinction of the Eternal Spring Order: